unode/deep-learning-intro/_episodes/01-introduction.md

 *relation of DL to ML (infographics AI, ML, NN, DL)

+"deep stack of computations"

+for complex problems

+usually not possible to solve by human through set of rules

+NN as one important model

 * DL as one (!) tool of many

 some nice starting info here: https://machinelearningmastery.com/what-is-deep-learning/